EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/io.files.md

 ### io.files.load2

 Load a mat file into a variable Package: Util.IO Description: load a mat file containing a single variable to a variable name (rather than a structure, like load.m).
+If multiple variables are returned then will behave like